mw742/Crawler/README.md

 1. pubmed_crawler is a tool for collecting titles and abstracts of lteratures automactially for any input keywords in Pubmed website

 usage:

 download the script

-running in terminal
+run it in terminal

-for any input keywords
+for any input keyword(s)

 the program will find all related papers in Pubmed

-collect their titles and abstracts and store in a .txt file in the running path
+collect their titles and abstracts which will then be stored in a .txt file in the running path